DBozhinovski/beerjs.mk/src/content/en/blog/swag-store-pilot.md

   to get.
 - Fill out the form at:
   https://docs.google.com/forms/d/e/1FAIpQLSelptlUZCIY4kznL8pZyuTJ3Gp950zOnUJ0LZiorZp9TJ7IOQ/viewform?usp=sf_link
-- Pick up your order at [vol. 11](/announcements/vol11-announcement/) or wait for us to deliver it.
-Delivery may incur additional costs.
+- Pick up your order at [vol. 11](/announcements/vol11-announcement/) or from DeveD HQ.

 Thank you for your support 🫶 🍻